BYOD/S

-In the BYOD/S configuration, the only TRMNL IP is our open source firmwarearrow-up-right.
+In the BYOD/S configuration, the only TRMNL IP is our [open source firmware](https://github.com/usetrmnl/firmware).

-See our alternate screensarrow-up-right and BYOD guide for instructions to jailbreak or build a device that's compatible with our firmware.
+See our [alternate screens](https://github.com/usetrmnl/#alternative-screens-and-clients) and [BYOD guide](https://docs.trmnl.com/go/diy/byod) for instructions to jailbreak or build a device that's compatible with our firmware.

 The TRMNL web server generates PNG images.
 When a device pings our [Display API](https://docs.trmnl.com/go/private-api/screens), the next-in-queue image is shared as an absolute URL inside a JSON response like this: